lpolish/dockercomposemgr/README.md

 1. **Application Organization**
    - Keep original docker-compose files in their source locations
    - Use the manager to reference and manage these applications
-   - Store application-specific documentation in the application directory
+   - Store application-specific documentation in the original application directory

 2. **Configuration**
    - Use environment variables in .env files for configuration